 3. Written communication

-As many employees are physically separated and dispersed, companies need to find new ways to keep their remote and non-wired employees connected, well-informed, and productive.
+As employees are more dispersed, companies need better ways to keep remote and deskless employees connected, informed, and aligned.
+This has made digital channels essential, but also exposed their limits.

-However, most of them are well aware that communication via email is not enough.
-It is not the right channel to keep employees engaged with the company’s daily conversations.
+Most organizations now recognize that email alone is not enough.
+It is not the right channel to keep employees engaged in ongoing conversations or to create a sense of belonging.

-Simply put, the best communication channels are the ones that help you deliver the right message to the right employee at the right time and the ones that keep all the important information at your employees’ fingertips.
+Simply put, the best internal communication channels are the ones that help you deliver the right message to the right employee at the right time and make important information easy to find when it is needed, not buried across tools.

 💡 Did you know that artificial intelligence and generative AI are becoming more popular among communications professionals?
 Learn about how AI can be leveraged to embrace internal communications in your organization!